hi5sahil/old/_posts/2018-06-09-Football-History-Timelapse.md

 <a href="https://imgur.com/RK2tH5B"><img src="https://i.imgur.com/RK2tH5B.gif" title="source: imgur.com" /></a>

-Football has its origins in England from where it got spread to rest of Europe, then South America followed by Africa and finally Asia
+Football has its origins in England from where it got spread to the rest of Europe, then South America followed by Africa and finally Asia.
+Bear in mind above animation only accounts for count of matches and not the quality or FIFA ranking.

-Interestingly, India did not played its first match till 1938 friendly away against Australia where it lost 5-3 while Indian players were playing bare feet.
-Yeps, the legend is true!
+Interestingly, India did not play its first match till 1938 friendly against Australia at away where it lost 5-3 while Indian players were playing bare feet.
+Yep, the legend is true!

 <iframe width="700" height="315" src="https://www.youtube.com/embed/Iuzkq-VDJrE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-PS - Bear in mind above animation only accounts for count of matches and not the quality or FIFA ranking